CV examples

 • Received recognition from the charity for outstanding customer service skills.

-In this 16-year-old CV example for work experience, essential skills and qualities are highlighted to recruiters that match the job advert and the candidate's career goals.
-Their reference to soft skills such as communication, teamwork, and problem-solving demonstrate to potential employers an ability to contribute effectively to a team, handle challenges, and positively impact others.
+In this 16-year-old CV example for work experience, highlighted are essential skills and qualities.
+There are references to soft skills such as communication, teamwork, and problem-solving.
+This demonstrates to potential employers an ability to contribute effectively to a team, handle challenges, and positively impact others.
+Learn more about how to write a CV with no experience.

 Camera Flash